Finances & Expenses

 Single rooms are available in student dormitories, administered by the

 Housing off-campus (mostly private) is usually more expensive but offers a wider range of options.
-Assistance in finding housing off-campus is offered by the
+Additional information in finding housing off-campus is offered by the

 The program coordination office will also assist in reserving a dormitory room upon request.